datawithdev/content-workflow/content/dc-03-data-job-trends-vc-money.md

 Kleiner Perkins (one of the leading Venture Capital firms in Silicon Valley) thinks that [the next frontier is in operational analytics](https://www.kleinerperkins.com/perspectives/computing-and-data-infrastructure-in-22/).
 I couldn't agree more.

 In 15+ years of working with data, I have never heard a data professional complaining about fresh data.
 The delay in data refresh cycle is a tradeoff between resources and the business requirements.
 Nightly data refresh remains a stop-gap solution.
-Once the business grows the need for more real-time data for operataional anlaytics is inevitable.
+Once the business grows the need for more real-time data for operational analytics is inevitable.

 ## Data Visualization
  Looking for design inspiration for your next dataviz?
 Kev and Kevin from [flerlagetwins](https://www.flerlagetwins.com/) have compiled a list of their all-time favorite Tableau public data visualizations.